French Wine A-Z Dictionary

 Website: www.vinotheque-bordeaux.com.

-Situated in the most picturesque part of Bordeaux is an iconic destination for any wine lover – La Vinothèque.
-Inside these walls, you’ll discover over 2000 different brands of wine, Champagne, and spirits from Bordeaux and elsewhere.
+Situated in the most picturesque part of Bordeaux, it is an iconic destination for any wine lover – La Vinothèque.
+Inside these walls, you’ll discover over 2000 wine, Champagne, and spirits brands from Bordeaux and elsewhere.
 They also offer free tastings every Saturday throughout the year and have an incomparable treasure trove of local knowledge.

 Address: Route du Verdon – Rond Point des Vendangeurs